svssp787/Deep-Learning/README.md

  - weight initialisation: random, Xavier
  - activation functions: sigmoid, tanh, ReLU

+#### Training the model
+ - to train the model we need to initalise the Neural network with NeuralNetwork() function and Train the model using fit() method

+#### Evaluating the model
-to evaluate the model the predicted y from the fit() function can be used or you can refer to the wandb sweeps.
+ - to evaluate the model just pass the test data to fit() function it will display the validation loss, validation accuracy, test loss and test accuracy